loveencounterflow/intershop-lazy/README.md

 > The below code can be seen in action by running `psql -f lazy.demo-1.sql` and `psql -f lazy.demo-2.sql`.

-In this demo, we want to write two lazy value producers that compute multiples of integers and sums of floats; for the first, we will use an eager value getter that will only procude one value per call; for the sums, we will have a look at an eager value inserter that guesses values that might be used in the future and inserts them into the cache table for later use.
+In this demo, we want to write two lazy value producers that compute multiples of floats and sums of integers; for the first, we will use an eager value getter that will only procude one value per call; for the sums, we will have a look at an eager value inserter that guesses values that might be used in the future and inserts them into the cache table for later use.
 Additionally, we will set up custom cache views that make read-only access to cached values easier than looking at the cache table directly.
 So let's get started.

 ## Demo I: Multiplying Integers